 In 2017, Lisa and Philip had a chance encounter with some abandoned buildings on the old Dobwalls Adventure Park site.
 Having both visited as children and remembering the joy of the Forest railway, they made enquires.
 The owners kindly allowed them to reclaim two of the buildings plank by plank, hours before the bulldozers cleared the site including the Old Booking Office and parts of the original railway.
 Those of you who have visited Dobwalls Adventure Park in the past, might recognise the railing which now makes the stage balustrade in the Garden Wedding Room, as part of the Dobwalls mock street.
 It was a dream of Lisa’s father Michael Reburn, that the Dobwalls Railway will once again run with the ‘Reburn Locomotive’, around the pond at Blackwater Farm, two miles away from its original site...another exciting project planned for the future!

 Managing a mixed use smallholding and producing their own vegetables, lamb and pork has become a passion for Lisa and Philip and with the help of the extended family, the site has been considerably developed to allow visitors to enjoy the more relaxed life of a working farm.
 The animals are as much a part of the team as the humans and the skills across the family and friends linked to Blackwater Farm, ensure that your dreams can come true on this site.
-They are not satisfied unless you are with every detail of your Wedding Day.
-The site is now fully licensed for Weddings in the Garden Wedding Room, for the 2021 season onwards, with a special two date offer this year and next to protect your wedding from the uncertainties of Covid.
+They are not satisfied unless you are happy with every detail of your Wedding Day.
+The site is fully licensed for Weddings in the Garden Wedding Room with a large marquee for your wedding breakfast and up to 150 guests.

-If you love the countryside and Farm animals you have found your perfect venue and we look forward to hearing from you so we can help you make your dream a reality.
+If you love the countryside and Farm animals you have found your perfect venue for 'love naturally' and we look forward to hearing from you soon.

 Follow us on Instagram to discover the latest from the farm.